jaysn1/MNIST-Naive-Bayes-and-Logistic-Regression/README.md

 # MNIST-Naive-Bayes-and-Logistic-Regression
-Self coded the Naive Bayes Classifier and Logistic Regressor for two digits with an accuracy of 71% and 83% respectively
+Self coded the Naive Bayes Classifier and Logistic Regressor for two digits with an accuracy of 71% and 83% respectively using mean and variance as features rather than using each pixel as input array.

 ### Introduction
 MNIST dataset consists of 70,000 images of handwritten digits with almost 85 – 25% split in training and test dataset.
 But we are considering images only for digits 7 and 8.